 Eligibility to access available handicap parking on campus requires that a student, faculty or staff member show proof that they are the legally registered recipient of the state issued handicap parking placard.
-A valid Calhoun ID along with a receipt, similar to a tag receipt from the Department of Motor Vehicles will be required to verify that the faculty, staff, or student is the registered user of the handicap placard or handicap tag and must be presented to the Disability Services Office.
+A valid Calhoun ID along with a receipt, similar to a tag receipt from the Department of Motor Vehicles will be required to verify that the faculty, staff, or student is the registered user of the handicap placard or handicap tag and must be presented to the Disability Services Office located on the second floor of the Chasteen Student Center in room 220G.
 Students must also show a current (paid) schedule.
 The Calhoun handicap parking placard must be displayed on the rearview mirror of the eligible vehicle when parked on campus.
 The handicap parking areas will be monitored.
 Fines for handicap parking violations are \$50.00.